Four Dog Heel

 Denver Facility Tour

 “After spending $7,000 with various board and train programs, we were frustrated with our dog’s lack of progress.
 Now that Hank is home, he is finally the polite dog we knew he could be!” – Matthew Love

 Are you headed out of town and want your dog to upgrade his manners while you’re away?
 Or perhaps you’d like to contract out the lion’s share of training to an expert?
 Either way, consider Board and Train!

-Next enrollment date July 13th or later.
+Next enrollment date is July 12th

 I. On-leash Obedience (Obedience Level 1)

 See the agenda items above.
 Solid training for all lessons inside, and on a leash outside.

 Take your dog’s training off-leash, outside, and around real-world distractions.
 You and your dog will learn the skill of humane electronic collar training – the responsible and SAFE way to have your dog off-leash.
 An excellent program if you’d like to bless your dog with off-leash freedom on the hiking trail!